 Since 2013, the Government's Budget Policy and Framework has, in line with the Emir's directives, focused on achieving fiscal efficiency as regards current expenditure, while simultaneously maintaining allocations for major projects identified as contributing to Qatar's overall development.
 The State budget focuses on sustainable development and is aligned with the key pillars of the Qatar National Vision 2030, which focuses on economic, social, human and environmental development.
-As a result of its efforts to improve fiscal efficiency, the Government has successfully reduced current expenditure from OR138.8 billion in 2013 to OR111.2 billion in 2018.
+As a result of its efforts to improve fiscal efficiency, the Government has successfully reduced current expenditure from QR138.8 billion in 2013 to QR113.3 billion in 2017.
+Measures to reduce current expenditures have included reductions in the Government's subsidy levels in sectors such as fuel.
 As a response to the decline in hydrocarbon prices, in January 2016, the Government increased domestic prices of gasoline by 30%.
 In addition, until recently local fuel prices were set at fixed prices, which required subsidy spending by the Government.
 However, since May 2016, as a measure to reduce spending, fuel prices in the local market fluctuate as they are now linked to oil products prices in the international market.
 Under this new policy, every month a special committee comprising of representatives from various Government bodies reviews fuel prices (gasoline and diesel) and makes recommendations on proposed prices for the local market accordingly.
 Monthly prices are published by the end of each month on the website of the Ministry of Energy and Industry and in all local newspapers and come into effect on the first day of each month.
 Other sectors in which the Government has reduced its subsidy include the healthcare sector and the electricity sector.
-See "Overview of the State of Qatar- Healthcare" and "The Economy of Qatar-Electricity, Gas and Water".
-Other measures to reduce current expenditures have included reducing travel and office expenses for Government employees, outsourcing non-core services in Government entities to the private sector and scaling back the activities of State-owned organizations, such as Al Jazeera and Oatar Museums.
+See "Overview of the State of Qatar-Healthcare" and "The Economy of Qatar-Electricity, Gas and Water".
+Other measures to reduce current expenditures have included reducing travel and office expenses for Government employees, outsourcing non-core services in Government entities to the private sector and scaling back the activities of State-owned organizations, such as Al Jazeera and Qatar Museums.

 Non-strategic projects have been deferred to give way to strategic allocations for priority projects related to the 2022 World Cup and associated infrastructure.
 Measures have been taken to improve efficiency on projects, and a system for imposing variation controls is currently being implemented.
 Certain major capital expenditure projects related to the 2022 World Cup are expected to be completed ahead of schedule due to such prioritization, allowing those project that have been deferred to be brought forward.
 Healthcare and education projects are ongoing with facilities coming online at regular intervals.
 Overall, project proposals and budget requests are now being more closely scrutinized on an ongoing basis.
 Public investments toward the development of strategic infrastructure assets, such as the new airport and sea port, have enabled Qatar to achieve higher levels of independence and greater flexibility as regards logistics, transport and trade routes.
 A greater emphasis has also been placed on involving the private sector in infrastructure projects.
 See "The Economy of Qatar-Economic Policy".